star-hengxing/libuipc/docs/api_docs/uipc/geometry/Attribute/index.md

     Get a non-const view of the attribute values.
 This method may potentially clone the attribute data.

-    !!!Note
+    !!! note

         Always consider using the const member method if the attribute data is not going to be modified.

     :material-keyboard-return: **Return**
     :    `span<T>`